UlrikJonasLove/Angular-TheCompleteGuide-Projects/README.md

 * Using a service for data storage
 * Service hierarchical injector

+### 5. Routing

+* Setting up routing
+* Passing parameters to routes
+* Fetching route parameters with the ActivatedRoute
+* Navigation programatically with the Router
+* Navigation paths - relative and absolute
+* Protecting routes with canActivate
+* Protecting child routes with canActivateChild
+* canDeactivate to prevent navigation away from a route
+* Passing static data to a route
+* Resolving dynamic data with the resolve guard
+* Location strategies - hash and HTML5 pushState

 ### Course Project

 The course project is a bigger project of all the concepts above, learned in this course